 #2.
 Narcissist see others as merely an EXTENSION of themselves…

-When YOU were a young child,it was normal to behave as though the world revolved around you with little concern for the needs and desires of others.
-You depended on your primary caregivers (parents, grandparents, etc.) for feedback to let you know if you were being “good” or “bad” because you were learning to be your own person.
-You eventually developed independence and grew into your own person.
+When YOU were a young child… it was normal to behave as though the world revolved around you with little concern for the needs and desires of others.
+You also depended on your primary caregivers (parents, grandparents, etc.) for feedback to let you know if you were being “good” or “bad” because you were learning to be your own human.
+Eventually, you developed independence and grew into your own amazing person.
 You have your own thoughts and emotions about yourself and everything around you… and you understand that other people are their own, separate person with their own thoughts and feelings as well.

 #3.
 Narcissists have super fragile self-esteem…

-… that even the smallest criticism can shatter.
-To protect this, they’ve abandoned their “true self” and created this perfectly indestructibly wonderful fantasy identity that they parade around as.
+… that even the smallest criticism can shatter (again, due to genetics or childhood trauma).
+To protect this, they’ve abandoned their “true self” and instead, created this perfectly amazingly indestructibly wonderful fantasy identity that they parade around as.
 (Referred to as “false self”)

 So… when we add them all together: